anon-blue/anon.blue/README.txt

 tttttt ttttttttttttttttttttttthelloworldthis  hello world this is me keren
              What is that?
 Shall we, you know... go and get some astroesie?

+                                                            Hey, friends, where
+ary you?
+I can't see you right now...
+Need a tip